-With Valentine’s Day upon us, we turn to thoughts of love and romance.
-Today we look at some of the names that have love embedded in their meaning, bringing an extra measure of tender feeling to your own little lovebug, names that go beyond the more obvious Amy and Aimee, with some international flair.
+With Valentine's Day upon us, we turn to thoughts of love and romance, especially if you're looking for baby names.
+Today we look at some of the names that have love embedded in their meaning, bringing an extra measure of tender feeling to your own little love-bug, names that go beyond the more obvious Amy and Aimee, with some international flair.

 1. Amanda—A longtime favorite that retains its delicacy and popularity, Amanda rocketed to stardom in the 80s and is still at #316.
 Her countless notable bearers include characters in Tennessee Williams and Noel Coward plays; her adorable French diminutive is Amandine.

 3. Carys—Cara means dear, and several names embody that meaning, including this sweet Welsh example that became known in the US when Catherine Zeta-Jones and Michael Douglas chose it for their daughter in 2003.

 4. Davina—All names related to the Hebrew David mean beloved, and this includes the feminine forms Davida and Davina, the latter having appeared on the US list from 1968 to 1984.
 It is currently heard on the TV show Transparent.

 5. Davis—Another member of David's family, the more distinctive Davis is a surname form for boys that is currently climbing in popularity—possibly as a David namesake.
 It now ranks at #474 nationally, and 222 on Nameberry.